john89521/john89521/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on GitHub Foundations
+- 🔭 I’m currently working through Codecademy's Front End Dev course
 - 👯 I’m looking to collaborate on open source documentation
 - 🤔 I’m looking for help with Git
 - 💬 Ask me about MadCap Flare